Medieval contraception: Plant Based Oral Contraceptives

 Most of the indigenous peoples around the world, as well as from European antiquity all the way to the Middle Ages, contain linkages to point to the use of plant based oral contraceptives.
-This type of contraception is currently regaining attention in some scientific and historian circles.
+This type of contraception is currently regaining attention in some scientific circles and amongst some historians.
 Plant-based contraceptives and abortifacient drugs may have been widely used in antiquity and the Middle Ages, but much knowledge about ancient forms of medicinal contraception appears to have vanished.
 Because of this, plant-based oral contraception in history is often contested, though archaeological and written record shows evidence that drugs were a reliable way to prevent conception or even induce early-term abortions.
 Their absence from many historical texts could be due to their likely presence in anti-fertility lore which was almost exclusively limited to midwives as professionals.
 These bits of folklore, combined with archaeological written records, allude to what was likely a “thriving oral culture of contraception.”
 Silphium was a plant that grew in the hills near the Greek city-state of Cyrene, Libya, located in North Africa.
 This plant was one example of an oral contraceptive in ancient times, based partly on Pliny's statement that it could be used "to promote the menstrual discharge."